Moldovenism: Moldovan self-consciousness

-Of the total population that declared its ethnicity in the 2024 census, 77.2% declared themselves Moldovan and 7.9% declared themselves Romanian.
-Of the total population that declared its mother tongue in the census, 49.2% declared Moldovan and 31.3% declared Romanian.
+Of the total population that declared its mother tongue in the 2024 Moldovan census, 49.2% declared Moldovan and 31.3% declared Romanian.
 The share of the population that declared Romanian as its mother tongue increased by 8.1% compared to the 2014 census (23.2%), and the share that declared Moldovan decreased by 7.8% (56.9% in the 2014 census).
 In contrast, regarding the usually spoken language, 46.0% declared it to be Moldovan and 33.2% declared it to be Romanian.
 The two had together an increase of 0.5% compared to the 2014 census, and there was a significant increase in the share of self-declared speakers of Romanian as their usually spoken language, of 9.5%, as well as a decrease in the share of the self-declared speakers of Moldovan as their usually spoken language, of 9%, compared to the 2014 census.

-In addition to the 1,848,690 inhabitants (76.48% of 2,409,207 inhabitants) whose first declared ethnicity in 2024 was Moldovan, 33,432 people (1.39%) declared it as their second ethnicity, while 193,197 (8.02%) declared Romanian as their first ethnicity and 138,513 (5.74%) as their second ethnicity.
-The most popular combination of declared ethnicities was of those whose first ethnic identity was Moldovan and whose second one was Romanian (137,234, or 5.7% of the population), while the second most popular combination of declared ethnicities was of those whose first ethnic identity was Romanian and whose second one was Moldovan (22,608 people, or 0.94% of the population).